robertjskelton/robertjskelton.github.io/_posts/2021-01-22-mazda-miata-hood-struts.markdown

 ![Struts](/images/struts/4.jpg)
 ![Struts](/images/struts/5.jpg)

-Insert your bracket, again L for drivers, R for passenger.
+Insert your upper bracket, again L for drivers, R for passenger.
 Thread the screw into the hole, but don't tighten it much.
 This bracket has 3M tape on the back, so remove the sticker paper before seating the bracket.
 Then you can tighen the bolt.

 ![Struts](/images/struts/6.jpg)
 ![Struts](/images/struts/7.jpg)